Tired of looking at that large tree in your backyard and not knowing exactly how old it is?

 How to Tell the Age of a Tree Without Cutting it Down

 You might be surprised to learn that it is possible to accurately tell the age of a tree without cutting it down.
 All you need to get an accurate estimate of when a tree was planted is a tape measure and our handy tree sizing calculator.
 Just enter the width or circumference sizes and we will tell you how old the tree is.
+The tree’s circumference plus a little math will give you a good estimate depending on the tree species.

 Instead of hiring an expensive arborist or estimating with an old wives tale use our calculator below to find out exactly how old your tree is all you need to get started as a tape measure and out estimate chart.